bit-berger/snowflake-installer/README.md

 bash install_snowflake.sh
 ```

-Done!
-Check if it's working
+Check if the proxy is working
 ```
 sudo systemctl status snowflake.service
 ```